ssclafani949/DNNCascade/README.md

   The script that will be used to unblind and run correlated trials.

 Setup:
 Trials are run either on cobalt, npx, or on local machines with cvmfs and virtual environment.
 IceRec or combo is not required.
-To setup call cvmfs via `source /cvmfs/icecube.opensciencegrid.org/py3-v4.1.0/setup.sh` while this is loaded create a virtual environment to insall packages using `python -m venv /path/to/virtualenvironemnt`
+To setup call cvmfs via `eval $(/cvmfs/icecube.opensciencegrid.org/py3-v4.1.0/setup.sh)` while this is loaded create a virtual environment to insall packages using `python -m venv /path/to/virtualenvironemnt`
 In the virtual environment install the required software.

 Submitter should not be necessary for small scale testing but instructions are below: